Comparison of pulsed electroacoustic and thermally stimulated depolarization current measurements of thermally poled PET electrets: Conclusions

 Numerical analysis of TSDC and PEA data support these conclusions with a reasonable concordance between the polarization obtained by time integration of the depolarization currents and the charge per unit area obtained by integration along the depth axis of the charge profile.

-PEA can always supply information about thermally poled electrets.
-External injected charge results are easier to interpret but mechanisms that give rise to a more uniform polarization can also be studied.
-In combination with techniques such as TSDC, PEA can be usefully employed in relaxational studies of dielectric materials.
+PEA can always supply information about thermally poled electrets and its results can be successfully compared with TSDC measurements.
+External injected charge results are easier to interpret but mechanisms that give rise to a more uniform polarization can also be studied, albeit in an indirect way.
+In combination with techniques such as TSDC, PEA can be usefully employed in relaxational studies of dielectric materials, particularly in the identification of the different mechanisms that intervene in the response of the material.